aidanbudd/ppisnd/trainingMaterial/allegraVia/structure_and_interfaces.md

 ---
->* title: Structure and interfaces of PPIs
+title: Structure and interfaces of PPIs
->* layout: page
->* navigation: 31
->* author: Allegra Via
+author: Allegra Via
->
+navigation: 31
 ---

 ## Protein-protein interfaces and 3D modelling of protein complexes

-> ## Learning Objectives
+ ## Learning Objectives

->
->Protein protein interfaces
+Protein protein interfaces

->
-> * Learners can tell the difference between stable and transient interactions and can make at least one example for each type of interaction
+* Learners can tell the difference between stable and transient interactions and can make at least one example for each type of interaction
-> Learners can describe the main features of protein-protein interfaces
+Learners can describe the main features of protein-protein interfaces
-> * Learners can give the definition of "hot spots"
+* Learners can give the definition of "hot spots"

->
-> 3D modelling of protein complexes
+3D modelling of protein complexes

->
-> * Learners can tell the difference between bound and unbound docking
+* Learners can tell the difference between bound and unbound docking
-> * Learners are able to explain the three key ingredients of docking and how they are interconnected
+* Learners are able to explain the three key ingredients of docking and how they are interconnected
-> * Learners can explain why clustering docking solutions can be helpful
+* Learners can explain why clustering docking solutions can be helpful
-> * Learners can use ClusPro to generate 3D models a protein-protein complex
+* Learners can use ClusPro to generate 3D models a protein-protein complex
-> * Learners can critically analyse ClusPro results
+* Learners can critically analyse ClusPro results

 Complex prediction: